OrganicCrops logo

 Oprah Winfrey put quinoa on the map.

-Oprah Winfrew put quinoa on the map with her diet quinoa saladEven though it’s nutritious benefits and unique flavor profile has been known since the 1980’s, when food writers in New York picked up on the Andean Grain, quinoa never reached the general public.
-Quinoa remained a niche health store product that was consumed by sports athletes, health conscious consumers, astronauts and used by some chefs in Latin American styled dishes.
+Oprah Winfrew put quinoa on the map with her diet quinoa saladAlthough the unique flavor and nutritional benefits of quinoa had been recognized by food writers in New York since the 1980s, it remained a niche health store product consumed primarily by athletes, health-conscious consumers, astronauts, and Latin American chefs.

 Quinoa in 2022 and onwards